KuraFire/v1.goinglovefirst.com/_drafts/hey-you-show-me-that-solvable-problem.md

 — [https://twitter.com/kurafire/status/1245593421248466948?s=21]

-Spinel at the end: finding new love; every time you see another dimension to what love is, it feels like discovering falling in love for the first time.
+Spinel at the end: finding new love; every time you see another dimension to what love truly is, it feels like discovering falling in love for the first time.